hasankurban/ws/content/authors/admin/_index.md

 ---
 <div style="text-align: justify">

 Hasan Kurban is an Assistant Professor at <a href="https://www.hbku.edu.qa/en">Hamad Bin Khalifa University (HBKU)</a> and Founding Director of the <a href="https://kurbanintelligencelab.com">Kurban Intelligence Lab (KIL)</a>, with adjunct appointments at <a href="https://www.indiana.edu/">Indiana University Bloomington</a> and <a href="https://www.qatar.tamu.edu/">Texas A&amp;M University at Qatar</a>.
-He received his Ph.D. in Computer Science with a minor in Statistics from Indiana University Bloomington in 2017.
-His research investigates the foundations of trustworthy and interpretable large-scale AI systems, with interests spanning trustworthy AI and foundation model interpretability, reasoning and inference-time compute, agentic AI and LLM agents, multimodal foundation models, and AI for science.
-The lab draws on methods from machine learning, statistical inference, and the natural sciences, with applications to scientific discovery in materials informatics, quantum chemistry, biomedical imaging, and energy systems.
+His research investigates the foundations of trustworthy and interpretable large-scale AI systems, drawing on methods from machine learning, statistical inference, and the natural sciences.
+Current work in the lab spans trustworthy AI and foundation model interpretability, reasoning and inference-time compute, agentic AI and LLM agents, multimodal foundation models, and AI for science, with applications to scientific discovery in materials informatics, quantum chemistry, biomedical imaging, and energy systems.
+He received his Ph.D. in Computer Science from Indiana University Bloomington in 2017, and serves on the editorial board of <a href="https://www.nature.com/srep/">Nature Scientific Reports</a>.

 </div>